deezzer/queue_bar/readme.md

-## What Does This Que Bar Code Do?
+## What Does This Cue Bar Code Do?
 Say you’re watching a movie online, and there is a chat area on the bottom.
 As time passes, so does the queue bar mark.
 As the queue touches a point in time the application knows about, an incline pops up allowing viewers to interact with others watching the movie.

 This feature allowed for the movie producers to emphasize or engage viewers with different types of inline popup modals that users can interact with.